kclark-ai/kclark-ai/README.md

 # Kevin Clark

-**I lead AI deployment inside enterprise organizations — where the stakes are high and the standards are higher.**
+**I lead AI transformation inside a professional services firm — and I'm building in the open to show how it's done.**

 Most enterprise AI fails at deployment, not strategy.
 The models work.
 The pilots show promise.
 Then the rollout stalls, adoption plateaus, and the ROI never materializes.
 I work on that problem — the gap between a working prototype and an organization that has actually changed how it operates.